22-03-14RevatureSalesforceTraining/Alchemy/README.md

 # Project 2
 This project is an ecommerce game distributor called Mist.
-We work with Independent develoeprs, publishers, and studios to bring games to everyone!
+We work with Independent developers, publishers, and studios to bring games to everyone!

 # ERD
 ![image](ERDv1.JPG)